ncsa/Nightingale_real/docs/source/accessing_ng.rst

 **1. Create an NCSA Identity**

 Before requesting Nightingale access, you need an NCSA identity.
 You can skip this step if you already have an NCSA identity.
-If you don’t remember your password, you can reset it using this link: https://identity.ncsa.illinois.edu/.
+If you don’t remember your password, you can reset it on the `NCSA Identity and Access Management webpage <https://identity.ncsa.illinois.edu/>`_

-- **To create an NCSA identity**, go to this invite link: https://go.ncsa.illinois.edu/ngale_identity.
+- **To create an NCSA identity**, go to this `invite link <https://go.ncsa.illinois.edu/ngale_identity>`_

 **Note:** In addition to creating a new account, this process will automatically enroll you into NCSA's Duo multi-factor authentication (https://go.ncsa.illinois.edu/2fa), which is required to log into Nightingale.